 You don’t have to launch a manhunt to find your passions.
 Just stop ignoring them.
 They’re right in front of you.
 They’re what you do when you say no to other plans so you can do what you really love.
 They’re what you’re doing when your friends or family interrupt you.

 How do you spend your time?
 What do you choose to do without even thinking about whether it will make you a millionaire or solve world hunger?
 What do you talk, read, write, or surf the web about?
+What’s on your Amazon wishlist?
 What’s your gravitational pull?

 “There’s some topic or activity or idea that dominates a significant amount of your free time, your conversations, your web browsing, and it dominates them without you consciously pursuing it or looking for it,” Mark says.